ismaileveho/4tech-lab-symfony-test/README.md

-# Symfony test PULS
+# Symfony / Nuxt.js test PULS

 During this test, you'll need to develop a minimal listing of vehicles based on the [design on adobe XD](https://xd.adobe.com/view/b65f84ac-efe6-4c0c-9593-cc996d93ea5b-e30c/).

-You will need to use this github as a starter to match the design.
+You will need to use this github as a starter to match the front design.

 ![Screenshot 2022-03-28 at 17 08 06](https://user-images.githubusercontent.com/34513693/160428961-cd2a1bfb-7ea7-4967-992f-41fa20047211.png)